Mirror Lake (Ohio): Deaths and injuries

 The event was associated with a variety of emergency room visits, and loss or destruction of property.
 The 2009 jump, for example, was associated with approximately 25 trips to the emergency department for cuts, sprains, and other injuries, as well as other injuries exacerbated by the use of alcohol.
-In 1985, a student was left paralyzed after making a shallow dive into the lake, and hitting her head on a underwater planter.
+In 1985, a student was left paralyzed after making a shallow dive into the lake, and hitting her head on an underwater planter.
 In 2013, a man was found unresponsive in the lake during a lake jump and later died.

 On November 25, 2015, shortly after midnight, Austin Singletary's body was found underwater after jumping into Mirror Lake during the annual jump.
 A preliminary investigation and autopsy concluded that the death was the result of a fracture of the C-5 vertebra, which can lead to paralysis of the arms, legs and diaphragm, causing death.
 He was pulled from the lake in cardiac arrest around 12:20 a.m.
 He immediately received treatment by on-site paramedics and was rushed to Wexner Medical Center on Ohio State's campus, but later died.
-University Officials took to social media and news outlets to help identify Singletary.
+University officials took to social media and news outlets to help identify Singletary.
 President Michael V. Drake later released a statement, saying, "We are heartbroken over this horrible tragedy.
 We have tentatively identified the young man as a student and are in the process of reaching out to his family.
 During this difficult time, counseling services will be made available throughout the holiday weekend for those who seek support."

 End of the tradition

 After the death of Austin Singletary, Ohio State Officials quickly announced plans to work with students and the Ohio State community to end the annual jump.
 Ohio State's Undergraduate Student Government soon after released a statement agreeing to work with the university to end the tradition and "create a new one".
-After mirror lake was reconstructed in 2017, several new features were added to discourage jumps, including a "quick-drain" feature, and dense vegetation between the path and the lake.
-The lake is generally drained each year around the Ohio State-Michigan game to prevent jumps.
+After Mirror Lake was reconstructed in 2017, several new features were added to discourage jumps, including a "quick-drain" feature, and dense vegetation between the path and the lake.
+The lake is generally drained each year around the Ohio State–Michigan game to prevent jumps.
 Ohio State's Police Department has cited several students for attempting to jump in the lake area for criminal trespassing.

-Light up the lake
+Light Up the Lake

-Light up the Lake is an event held annually to start the holiday season.
+Light Up the Lake is an event held annually to start the winter holiday season.
 Christmas lights are hung throughout the Mirror Lake and Browning Amphitheater area.
 A lighting ceremony takes place when the lights are turned on for the first time of the season, usually the week following Thanksgiving.
 These lights are left up for several weeks throughout the winter months.
 The lights and lighting ceremony are organized by the Ohio Staters, a student service organization.
-Light up the lake occurs most years, but not every year, depending on construction and other factors determined by the university.
+Light Up the Lake occurs most years, but not every year, depending on construction and other factors determined by the university.